ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 The `--jspath` flag is used to set a library directory for the Javascript scripts.
 Any parameters passed to `loadScript()` that do not explicitly define an absolute path will be interpreted relative to the `jspath` directory.

-Once the interactive session is over, the console can be closed down by typing `exit` or `CTRL-D`.

 ## Timers